This is part 2 in a series about Douglas MacArthur. Part 1 can be found here.

 “I firmly believe that the Republic of China can recover the mainland one day and become a stable force in Asia.”

 In early 1964, MacArthur’s health deteriorated suddenly.
-After several significant operations, there was still no improvement to his health.
+After several significant operations, there was still no improvement in his health.
 Before his death, MacArthur shook President Johnson’s hand and begged him that outside the Vietnam battlefield, not to forget to support the Republic of China in Taiwan.
 He has always believed that the Republic of China will win the anti-communist war.

 On the afternoon of April 5, MacArthur passed away at the age of 84.
 President Johnson ordered a 19-gun salute in his honor at U.S. military bases around the world to mourn him.
 After that, the government held a funeral for him in New York and lowered the flags to half-mast until the funeral to mark his death.